peytoncordero/DRI25/pandas.md

 Let’s unpack the command to better understand these results:

-* ref_sum_df: This is the variable we created in the previous lesson summing the number of refugee arrivals by country of origin, with the output showing the top twenty rows sorted by descending order
+* `ref_sum_df`: This is the variable we created in the previous lesson summing the number of refugee arrivals by country of origin, with the output showing the top twenty rows sorted by descending order
-* .plot(kind='bar', x= 'origin', y='arrivals', title='Total number of refugee arrivals in the U.S. \n by country of origin'):
+* `.plot(kind='bar', x= 'origin', y='arrivals', title='Total number of refugee arrivals in the U.S. \n by country of origin')`:
-    * Here we are using the .plot() method to create a visualization, and we are specifying that we want a bar chart with the “kind=’bar’” parameter.
+    * Here we are using the `.plot()` method to create a visualization, and we are specifying that we want a bar chart with the “kind=’bar’” parameter.
     * We also specify the values for the x axis (orgin) and y axis (arrivals)
-    * We are also giving the chart a title with the “title='Total number of refugee arrivals in the U.S. \n by country of origin'” parameter.
+    * We are also giving the chart a title with the `title='Total number of refugee arrivals in the U.S. \n by country of origin'` parameter.
-        * Note: By adding “\n” in the title text, we signify that the text that follows should be on a new line.
+        * Note: By adding `\n` in the title text, we signify that the text that follows should be on a new line.

 ## Pie Charts
 We can also visualize the data as a pie chart: